rdiaz738/TARS-AI/README.md

 <p align="center"><a href="https://github.com/pyrater/TARS-AI"><img width=90% alt="" src="/media/tars-banner.png" /></a></p>

-A recreation of the robot TARS from Interstellar, featuring AI capabilities and servo-driven movement.
+<p align="center">A recreation of the robot TARS from Interstellar, featuring AI capabilities.</p>

 ## To start building TARS-AI
 - See our documentation for more information: [docs-tars-ai.vercel.app](https://docs-tars-ai.vercel.app)